 Many relevant graphics are unavailable because of copyright restrictions.
 Copyright resides in the person who makes the image, not the person represented.
 This means, for example, that it is easier to find a public domain image of Winston Churchill, who died in 1965, than it is of John Maynard Keynes, who died in 1946.
 The rights to use different images are consequently complex.
 Copyright acknowledgements are given next to the images; images that are out of copyright or released with a code from creative commons are generally noted as such in the ALT text, which is visible when the mouse pointer hovers over the picture.

 People who want to refer to the pages should cite them in the usual way.
 Common conventions for internet citations have not been established, but an appropriate reference might be something like this:

-The date when the file was last updated can be found at the foot of each page.
+Referencing information, and the date when the file was last updated, can be found at the foot of each page.